jdevfullstack-tutorials/learn-to-code/README.md

 I was only exposed to computers when I was in college!
 Imagine!
 And it was actually required for our courses.
-At first I was so afraid, because that was a new thing to be learned and my Facebook account was even made by my friend.
+At first I was so afraid, because that was a new thing to be learned and my Facebook account was even created by my friend.
+Just imagine a totally noob.

 Then, I was provided by my mother a new laptop, an HP Pavilion netbook.
 I explored everything.
 And the first time I was able to connect